MannyG3/MannyG3/README.md

 - 👋 Hi, I’m @MannyG3
 - 👀 I’m interested in Blockchain
 - 🌱 I’m currently learning java and Python
-- 💞️ I’m looking to collaborate on Game testing
+- 💞️ I’m looking for an internship
 - 📫 How to reach me mayurgund3333@gmail.com

 <!---